ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 * Call your `outputWordPointPairs()` to output to print your formatted string output to terminal.
 And then make a second call to `outputWordPointPairs()` to output to a .txt file named after the string in `myLetters`.

 ## Write test code in lab07_student_tests.py
-We **strongly** recommend that you write test code using pytest for each of the above functions along with the implementation of that function.
+You must write test code using pytest for the following functions: * * `createWordList(filename)`
+* `canWeMakeIt(myWord, myLetters)`
+* `getWordPoints(myWord, letterPoints)`

+Write the test code before you implement the functions.
 This is a way of demonstrating that you understand what each function is supposed to do.

+You should test the other two functions manually, although you are welcome to write test code for them as well.

 Put your test code in lab07_student_test.py and submit it along with your lab07.py

 Note that the submit system will only give you a partial score (similar to lab exam 01).
 We will show the outcome of some of the instructor test cases but not all!